jeffknupp/blog/in_progress/open_source.md

 We haven't yet covered the second and third items in the list yet (ReadTheDocs and TravisCI).
 You'll find these discussed below.

+#### Using the "Issues" Page

+Like most things in life, the more you put into GitHub, the more you get out of it.
+Since users will be using it to file bug reports anyway, making use of GitHub's "Issues" page to track feature requests and enhancements just makes sense.

+More importantly, it allows potential contributors to both see a list of things they might implement and automatically manages the pull request workflow in a reasonably elegant manner.
+GitHub issues and their comments can be cross-linked with commits, other issues in your project, issues in *other* projects, etc.
+This makes the "Issues" page a good place to keep all of the information related to bugfixes, enhancements, and feature requests.

+Make sure to keep "Issues" up to date and to at least briefly respond to new issues in a timely manner.
+As a contributor, there's nothing more demotivating than fixing a bug and watching as it languishes on the issues page, waiting to be merged.

-#### A Sensible Git Workflow With Git-Flow
+## A Sensible git Workflow With git-flow

-To make things easier on both yourself and contributors, we'll be using the very popular [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) model of branching.
-In short, the `develop` branch off of which branches for new features should be made.
-Once a feature is complete, the changes are merged back in to `develop` and the feature branch is deleted.
+To make things easier on both yourself and contributors, I suggest using the very popular [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) model of branching.

+###### Quick Overview

+The `develop` is the branch you'll be doing most of your work off of; it's also the branch that represents the code to be deployed in the next release. `feature` branches represent non-trivial features and fixes that have not yet been deployed (a completed `feature` branch is merged back into `develop`).
 Updating `master` is done through the creation of a `release`.

+###### Installation

 Install git-flow by following the instructions for your platform [here](https://github.com/nvie/gitflow/wiki/Installation).